-Making breakfast can be a big deal most especially during holidays, this leads to serving cereal almost every day.
-Your child should not be eating box cereal regularly, it should be occasional like the mornings you are tired to breakfast or rushing to catch up with the school bus.
+Making breakfast can be a big deal, especially during holidays, this leads to serving cereal almost every day.
+Your child should not be eating box cereal regularly, it should be occasional like the morning you are tired from getting up breakfast or rushing to catch up with the school bus.

-This sweet’n’savory corn pancake is easy to make and can be a grab and go healthy breakfast.
+This corn fritters/pancake is easy to make and can be a grab-and-go healthy breakfast.
 The fun part is you can mix it ahead and it can stay in the fridge for 30 hours.
-I don’t need to wait for corn season to make this recipe, you can use frozen or can sweet corn.
+You don’t need to wait for corn season to make this recipe, you can use frozen or can sweet corn.

-Oat flour – all-purpose flour, cornflour, whole wheat flour or beans flour.
-To make oat flour pour some oat (rolled oat or steel-cut oat) in the grinder and blend into a powder.
+Oat flour – all-purpose flour, corn flour, whole wheat flour, or beans flour.
+To make oat flour pour some oat (rolled oat or steel-cut oat) into the grinder and blend into a powder.

 Eggs – chia seed or flaxseed.
 2 tablespoons of any of the 2 soaks in 4 tablespoons of water.

 Lemon juice – apple cider vinegar or lime juice.